hemantaph/ler/docs/_build/html/_sources/autoapi/ler/rates/index.rst.txt

    .. py:method:: rate_ratio()

-      Function to calculate and display unlensed and lensed merger rate ratio.
-It will get the unlensed_rate and lensed_rate from files corresponding to the names included in self.json_file_ler_param.
+      Calculate and display the unlensed to lensed merger rate ratio.

+      This function retrieves the unlensed_rate and lensed_rate from the JSON file specified in self.json_file_names["ler_params"] and computes their ratio.

       :Returns:

-          **rate_ratio** : `float`
+          **rate_ratio** : ``float``
-              rate ratio.
+              Ratio of unlensed rate to lensed rate.